Brownie Mix Hacks You Need to Try

 Feel like something that tastes like a brownie, but looks like something else instead?

 How about brownie brittle?
 Combine your brownie mix with one egg, a half a cup of melted butter and a quarter cup of water.
 Spread this mixture on a parchment lined cookie sheet so it’s about half an inch thick.
 Bake at 350 degrees for 30-35 minutes or until the centre of the sheet is firm to the touch.
 Let it cool completely and then break it apart into brittle pieces!
 If you want to add candy decorations to the mixture, do it after it’s been baking for about five minutes, so they don’t completely sink in.

 Or how about a brownie milkshake?
 Mix a quarter cup of brownie mix with one and a half cups of vanilla ice cream, and a quarter cup of brewed coffee that has cooled.
 But it all in the blender and you’ve got a creamy brownie milkshake.

-Well, after reviewing all these idea, I’m inspired to head to the kitchen and whip up a batch of some chocolate brownies.
+Well, after reviewing all these idea, I’m inspired to head to the kitchen and whip up a batch of some chocolate brownies and try some brownie add ins.
 How about you?
 Do you have a favourite way to use a brownie mix?